bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ## Problem

 Our goal here is to determine if online reviews are positive or negative.
-We will be using ML.NET to perform **binary classification** since categorizing reviews involves choosing one of two groups: positive or negative.
+We'll be using ML.NET to perform **binary classification** since categorizing reviews involves choosing one of two groups: positive or negative.
 You can read more about the problem through the [ML.NET documentation](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/sentiment-analysis).

 ## Solution

-We will first train our model using ML.NET.
-We will then create a Spark application and incorporate our ML.NET work into the .NET for Apache Spark application.
+We will first train an ML model using ML.NET.
+We'll then create a Spark application and incorporate our ML.NET work into the .NET for Apache Spark application.

 ## ML.NET

 ### 1. Download Datasets

 Download the [UCI Sentiment Labeled Sentences dataset ZIP file](https://archive.ics.uci.edu/ml/machine-learning-databases/00331/sentiment%20labelled%20sentences.zip).
-We will be using the yelp_labelled and amazon_cells_labelled files.
+You can access the specific files we'll be using in the /Datasets folder.

 ### 2. Download and Use Model Builder

 Model Builder helps you easily train and use ML models in Visual Studio.
 Follow the [Model Builder Getting Started Guide](https://dotnet.microsoft.com/learn/machinelearning-ai/ml-dotnet-get-started-tutorial/intro).

-Use the amazon file to train your model using the sentiment analysis scenario.
-To easily work with the same data files in both Spark.NET and ML.NET, you may find it easiest to load the data file into an application like Excel, convert it to a .csv instead of .txt, and introduce column names.
+Use the amazon reviews file to train your model using the sentiment analysis scenario.
+To easily work with the same data files in both Spark.NET and ML.NET, you may find it easier to start off using .csv rather than .txt files since .csv files have already-defined columns.

-In the last step after training your model with model builder, you can generate a zip file containing the ML.NET code you need to use in your Spark app.
+In the last step after training your model with model builder, you'll generate a zip file containing the ML.NET code you need to use in your Spark app.

 ### 3. Add ML.NET to .NET for Apache Spark App